HOME

 Civil Record: Mary Land, wife of John Land, cloth drawer, died March 19, 1857, of consumption (certified), the death was reported by John Land, present at the death, King Street, Batley.

-Marriage of John Land and Lydia Law, November 7, 1857, Birstall
+Marriage of John Land and Lydia Law★, November 7, 1857, Birstall

-Civil record: John Land, age 38, widower, clothdrapper, of Gomersal, son of Charles Land, clothdrawer, and Lydia Law, age 22, spinster, of Gomersal, daughter of William Land, weaver.
+Civil record: John Land, age 38, widower, clothdrapper, of Gomersal, son of Charles Land, clothdrawer, and Lydia Law, age 22, spinster, of Gomersal, daughter of William Law, weaver.
 The witnesses were Nathaniel William Thorburn and Joseph Crowther.
 Note: The copy of the civil records does not include the original signatures of John and Lydia but indicates that they both signed their own names.

-The Birstall parish record: John Land, age 38, widower, cloth ____, Gomersal, son of Charles Land, cloth_____, and Lydia Law, age 22, spinster, Gomeral, daughter of William Land, weaver, married in the parish church.
+The Birstall parish record: John Land, age 38, widower, cloth ____, Gomersal, son of Charles Land, cloth_____, and Lydia Law, age 22, spinster, Gomeral, daughter of William Law, weaver, married in the parish church.
 Witnesses the same as listed in the civil registration.

 The signatures of John Land and Lydia Law from the parish register